 We have been delivering courses in small-class settings since the inception of our company.
-K-12 small classes, which typically have 15 to 35 students, remain our main form of service offering in terms of revenue and number of student enrollments.
-As of February 29, 2012, 159 of our 270 learning centers and 136 of our 247 service centers nationwide offer small classes.
-A typical K-12 small-class course consists of 15 or 16 sessions during each spring and fall school semester and seven to 15 sessions during each summer and winter break.
-Each K-12 small-class session typically lasts two to three hours with course fees ranging from RMB30 to RMB80 per hour.
+K-12 small classes, which typically have a maximum of 15 to 35 students per class for different grade levels, remain our main form of service offering in terms of revenue and number of student enrollments.
+As of February 28, 2013, 155 of our 255 learning centers and 135 of our 237 service centers nationwide offer small classes.
+We have a wide range of sessions for different courses.
+A typical K-12 small-class course consists of 10 or 15 sessions during each spring and fall school semester and seven to 15 sessions during each summer and winter break.
+Currently, each K-12 small-class session typically lasts two to three hours with course fees ranging from RMB40 to RMB80 per hour.